Aswendt-Lab/AIDAmri/README.md

 <details>
 <summary><strong>This section lists frequently encountered problems when using AIDAmri and possible solutions.</strong></summary>

-If your problem is not listed here, please use our Gitter Chat oropen an issue on GitHub and include:
+If your problem is not listed here, please use our Gitter Chat or open an issue on GitHub and include:
 - OS
 - Docker version
 - Command used